ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/paralyze.rst

 Paralyze is a Chi Ability.

-Paralyze allows the Chiblocker to paralyze entities for a short time period.
-GIF
+Paralyze allows Chiblockers to stun entities for a short period of time during which they are completely helpless.
+GIF TO BE ADDED

 Usage